spiral/docs/contributing.md

 # Contributing
 Feel free to contribute to framework or components development.
-I will glaldy accept your pull requests if it does match provided requiments and do not adds extra complexity to framework (see [concept](/framework/concept.md)).
+I will glaldy accept your pull requests if it does match provided requiments and do not adds extra complexity to framework (see framework [concept](/framework/concept.md)).

 ## Requiments
 * PSR-2 and PSR-4, soft width 100